Major: Baking & Pastry Arts

 Alison is busy living out her dreams and feels passionately about giving back.
 She volunteers for the Ovarian Cancer National Alliance’s annual Women Chefs Turn up the Heat event, Share Our Strength Taste of the Nation, The Heart of America Foundation, The National Breast Cancer Foundation, and the DC Farm to School Network.
-She has also been nominated for a 2012 Rammy, a DC area restaurant award, for outstanding pastry chef and will create desserts for the James Beard Foundation Best of DC dinner.
+The Restaurant Association of Metropolitan Washingtonian nominated Allison as pastry chef of the year for 2012 and again in 2013.

 After nine successful years in the nation’s capitol Alison made the difficult decision in December 2013 to take a leap of faith and return home to Kansas.
 She is working towards fulfilling a lifelong dream of owning her own bakery.
 It’s a good thing Alison decided to follow her heart—it led her to an amazing career doing what she loves.